Science, Religion and Evolution

 If anyone insists that such a situation also is characteristic of religion, good luck to him.
 As long as the universe behaves consistently, it certainly remains characteristic of science that it can outlive its opponents and obstructionists.

-After all, it is not chained to a practically immovable body of dogma; it can adjust to new findings almost as fast as they emerge.
+After all, science is not chained to any practically immovable body of dogma; it can adjust to new findings almost as fast as they emerge.

 Religion versus science

 on four separate occasions.
 According to you we were supposed to have had doomsday

 in 1923, 1931, 1937, and as recently as 1950.”